VAREST

 About the photographer

-James Kelly-Smith is a landscape and nature photographer based in the Forest of Dean.
-His work focuses on woodland, water, and place, with an emphasis on atmosphere and observation.
+I am landscape and nature photographer based in the Forest of Dean.
+My work focuses on woodland, water, and place, with an emphasis on atmosphere and observation.